PyLadiesGermany/pycon-us-2024-workshop/README.md

 rate(requests_total[1m])
 ```

+##### Challenge 3 Query your metric with PromQL

+Access the Prometheus interface and try out a few PromQL queries, you can even set up alerts for any behavior you want to be informed about!

 #### Making Dashboards with Grafana

 [Grafana](http://grafana.com) is an open-source metric visualization tool, which can be used to create dashboards containing many graphs.
 Grafana can visualize data from multiple sources, including Prometheus.
 The `docker-compose` command used in the previous section will also start a Grafana container, which uses the Grafana configuration file in this repo to connect to Prometheus.
 After running the startup command mentioned above, `docker-compose up --build`), you'll be able to find Grafana on `http://localhost:3000`